microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-04 - Voice To Text/Feature 1 - Add Voice/User Story 1 - Add Voice.md

 ```

 This code will add the necessary Javascript to the web app to allow the user to activate the microphone and use your voice to add the task name.
-- The `captureVoice()` function will start the speech recognition process
+- The `captureVoice()` function will start the speech recognition process.
 - The `recognition.onresult` function will capture the voice input and display it in the input field.
 - The `recognition.onspeechend` function will stop the speech recognition process when the user stops speaking.
 - The `recognition.onnomatch` and `recognition.onerror` functions will handle errors that may occur during the speech recognition process.